 Watson will discuss his book at the Museum of the American Revolution on Wednesday, Sept.
 13. The event will take place from 12:30 – 1:30 p.m. in the Museum’s first-floor Patriot Gallery.
 A book signing will follow.
 The Museum’s Cross Keys Café will be open or guests can bring their own lunch.
 The event is free to members.
-For non-members, the talk is available for $7 at the front desk or is included in the ticket price to the Museum.
+For non-members, the talk is available for $7 at the front desk or is included in the ticket price to the Museum (UPDATE: This event is now FREE, no museum admission required).
 Tickets to the Museum can be purchased here.

 “Watson brings the people of history to life!
 His well-written, carefully-researched book propels the reader into some of the grim realities of the American Revolution,” said Michael C. Quinn, President and CEO, Museum of the American Revolution.
 “By skillfully weaving together historical records with dozens of first-hand accounts, Watson introduces the reader to the ghastly consequences of being an American prisoner aboard the British prison ship, Jersey.
 This is how history should be written.”